danburkert/honeycomb/storage-engine-backends/hbase/README.md

 ### Testing

-The HBase backend contains its own unit tests which can be run with `lein test`.
+The HBase backend contains its own unit tests which can be run with `mvn test`.
 Additionally, the integration tests will be run against the HBase backend iff the `defaultAdapter` is configured as `hbase` in `honeycomb.xml`.
 Please ensure these tests pass before contributing changes.

 ## License